 How To Choose the Best Solar Company in Queens

-The price and efficacy of solar panels often depend on which company installed them.
-Consider all of these criteria in your service provider search.
+The purchase price and performance of solar panels often depend on the solar company that mounted them.
+Consider all of these factors in your service provider search.

 Licensing and Training

-The New York state government does not issue licenses to contractors, so you should check with your city or county government for its specific regulations and requirements.
-Solar providers can also obtain certificates from standards organizations and trade groups.
-The top ones in the industry come from the North American Board of Certified Energy Practitioners.
+New York regulators do not issue licenses to contractors, so you should check with your county or city government for its specific regulations and requirements.
+Solar providers can also earn certifications from standards organizations and trade groups.
+The top ones in the industry come from the NABCEP.
 Most company websites will prominently display earned credentials, but you should also ask your estimator for more information.

-There are many ways to pay for new solar panels, and the right one will help you decrease overhead.
-A few of the most common options include loans, cash payments, leases, and power purchase agreements (PPAs).
-We recommend making a cash payment or securing a solar loan for the best return on investment (ROI).
-Cash payments require a hefty sum up-front, but you'll pay the least long-term by avoiding interest.
-You'll also have full ownership of your system and can apply for solar incentives to cut your total costs.
-Solar loans are another solid option if you don't want to make a big initial investment.
-You can pay for your system in installments while still enjoying energy bill savings and solar incentives.
-However, you'll spend more in total due to accruing interest.
-Solar leases allow you to pay a monthly rate to rent your panels, while a PPA lets you pay a variable rate based on only the energy you use.
-We generally don't recommend these options since you will not have ownership of your system and are disqualified from solar incentives, but they might be suitable in particular circumstances.
-Ask each business you're vetting about the payment plans it offers.
-A staff member can help you determine the most suitable option for your budget.
+There are a plethora of ways to pay for new solar panels, and the right one will reduce your expenses.
+A few of the most common options include cash payments, power purchase agreements (PPAs), leases, and loans.
+We advise making a cash payment or using a solar loan for the highest return on investment (ROI).
+Cash payments require a hefty sum up-front, but you’ll pay the least long-term by avoiding interest.
+You’ll also own your system and can apply for solar panel incentives to cut your total costs.
+Solar loans are another good option if you don’t want to make a big initial investment.
+You can pay for your system in monthly installments while still enjoying energy bill savings and solar incentives.
+However, you’ll spend more in total due to accruing interest.
+Solar leases allow you to pay a monthly fee to rent your panels, while a PPA lets you pay a fluctuating rate based on only the energy you use.
+We generally advise against these options since you won't own your system and are disqualified from solar incentives, but they might be appropriate in certain circumstances.
+Look for installers that offer multiple payment plans to find the right fit for your pocket.

 Ready to Get a Quote on Your Solar Project?